timothysu1/day-planner/README.md

 * [See Live Site](https://timothysu1.github.io/day-planner/)

 ## Usage
 The user will be shown a page that displays the current date and time blocks that go from 9am to 5pm.
 The color of the block will reflect whether its the current block, a block that alreay happened, or a future block.
 The user will also be able to save the event they input by clicking on the save button to the right.
-Each save button will its corresponding block.
+Each save button will save the input of its corresponding block.

 ## Learning Points